Ricardo’s (RCDO) Add Rating Reaffirmed at Peel Hunt

-Ricardo (LON:RCDO)‘s stock had its “add” rating reaffirmed by stock analysts at Peel Hunt in a research note issued on Wednesday, Analyst Price Targets reports.
-They currently have a GBX 535 ($6.99) target price on the stock.
-Peel Hunt’s target price indicates a potential upside of 21.90% from the company’s previous close.
+Peel Hunt reaffirmed their add rating on shares of Ricardo (LON:RCDO) in a report published on Wednesday morning, LSE.Co.UK reports.
+The firm currently has a GBX 535 ($6.99) price objective on the stock.

-Separately, Liberum Capital restated a “buy” rating and issued a GBX 570 ($7.45) price objective on shares of Ricardo in a report on Friday, November 5th.
+A number of other equities research analysts have also issued reports on the company.
+Peel Hunt reaffirmed an add rating and issued a GBX 535 ($6.99) target price on shares of Ricardo in a research note on Wednesday.
+Liberum Capital reaffirmed a buy rating and issued a GBX 570 ($7.45) target price on shares of Ricardo in a research note on Friday, November 5th.

 Ricardo Company Profile